keboola/connection-docs/orchestrator/index.md

 sequentially while others can run in parallel.
 This is the reason for using **orchestration phases**.
 Tasks in a single phase are executed in parallel, phases execute sequentially.
 With each task in its own phase, a configuration is very defensive as it executes all tasks sequentially.
-You can also group tasks into their own phases based on their component type and follow the common ETL scheme.
+You can also group tasks into their own phases based on their component type (extractor, transformation, writer) and follow the common ETL scheme.

 ### Notifications
 Before setting up your orchestration to run automatically at a given time, we recommend running it